traffic.core.flight

 The source projection is WGS84 (EPSG 4326).
 The default destination projection is a Lambert Conformal Conical projection centred on the data inside the dataframe.

-Other valid projections are available: :rtype: T
+Other valid projections are available: :rtype: Self

 • as pyproj.Proj objects;